Southwest Airlines: Controversies and passenger incidents

-December 2022 holiday meltdown
+Christmas 2022 meltdown

-The airline experienced severe delays and thousands of flight cancellations starting on December 21, 2022, and continuing through the Christmas holiday.
-While many cancellations were due to bad weather from the severe late December winter storm across much of the United States, industry experts and SWAPA also blamed inadequate staffing and the airline's "outdated" employee scheduling system, citing reports of pilots waiting on hold on the telephone for up to eight hours awaiting work assignments.
+The airline experienced severe delays and thousands of flight cancellations starting on December 21, 2022, and continuing through Christmas.
+Many cancellations were due to bad weather from the severe late December winter storm across much of the United States, but industry experts and SWAPA also blamed inadequate staffing and the airline's "outdated" employee scheduling system, citing reports of pilots awaiting work assignments for up to eight hours.
 On December 26, the airline initiated a massive system "reset", preemptively canceling thousands of flights and halting ticket sales over concerns that travelers might buy tickets for flights that were subsequently canceled.

-Federal officials criticized the airline and US Department of Transportation (USDOT) Secretary Pete Buttigieg announced a formal investigation.
-Some experts attributed the crisis to the lack of scheduling flexibility inherent in the airline's point-to-point operations model.
-Paul Krugman in The New York Times suggested the turmoil was not as much about corporate greed as some might expect and noted that despite an increasingly digitalized world, "there's a lot of physical action, and real-world labor, going on behind the scenes."
-Another writer on the paper's opinion pages, Elizabeth Spiers, said this was an example of the airlines knowing they are offering passengers a poor deal but that many people have little choice given the alternatives.
-In December 2023, the airline reached a settlement and received a record-setting $140 million fine from the USDOT, the largest fine ever imposed by the agency by a factor of roughly 30, and has reported losses exceeding $1.1 billion stemming from the crisis.
+In December 2023, the airline reached a settlement with the United States Department of Transportation for a record-breaking $140 million fine, exceeding the previous record by a factor of roughly 30.
+The financial impact from the crisis exceeded $1.1 billion in losses.
+The settlement included a $35 million fine payable directly to the federal government.
+However, USDOT waived the final $11 million payment of the fine.